 - Jan 5, 2005 — **Confirmed** -- Beekman Theatre To Close In June

 - Dec 29, 2004 — Beekman Theatre To Close?

 - Nov 11, 2003 — "Love Actually" Has Premiere at NYC's Beekman, Actually

 The Beekman Theatre, located on Manhattan’s Upper East Side, was a single-screen ‘art house’ movie house which drew large audiences ever since it opened on April 28, 1952 with Vittorio Manunta in “Never Take No for an Answer”.
 It was built for the Rugoff & Becker chain.

 The theatre’s exterior (including its signature marquee, with its name in cursive-style) was modern but stylish.
 Inside, the Beekman Theatre featured high-backed plush seats, rich carpeting, and wood-panelled walls.

 The audience entered the auditorium from the side, in between two levels of seating.
 This seating layout, similar to the Ziegfeld Theatre, was the true precursor of stadium-style seating.

 Until the end, the theatre opened and closed the curtains before the beginning of every film.
 Films buffs will recognize the Beekman’s cameo in the Woody Allen film “Annie Hall”.

-The historic Beekman Theatre closed in late-June of 2005 with “The Interpreter” being the final film shown on its screen, after its landlord, Memorial Sloan-Kettering Cancer Center, decided not to renew Clearview Cinemas' lease.
+The historic Beekman Theatre closed on June23, 2005 with “The Interpreter” being the final film shown on its screen, after its landlord, Memorial Sloan-Kettering Cancer Center, decided not to renew Clearview Cinemas' lease.